Dark Matter (2015 TV series)

-Dark Matter is a science fiction series started in 2015 that was developed by Prodigy Pictures in association with the Space channel and the Syfy channel.
+Dark Matter is a science fiction television series that premiered in 2015, developed by Prodigy Pictures in association with the Space channel and the Syfy channel.
 The concept was created by Joseph Mallozzi and Paul Mullie while they were working on the Stargate franchise, and was originally published as a comic book series in 2012.

 An order for 13 episodes was placed for the first season of the series, which premiered on June 12, 2015, on both Space and Syfy.
 On September 5, 2015, the series was renewed for a second season.
 Dark Matter was renewed for a third season in September 2016, which premiered on June 9, 2017.
 On September 1, 2017, Syfy canceled the series.

 Premise

 A group of people in stasis pods awaken aboard the starship Raza.
 They have no memories of who they are or their lives before awakening, so they assume the names One through Six in the order in which they left stasis and set about trying to uncover their identities and what happened to them.
-Also onboard is a female-looking android who possesses a wireless neural link to the ship.
+Also onboard is a female-looking android who has a wireless neural link to the ship.

-At the end of the pilot episode, the crew discover that they are a band of mercenaries who are ranked among the worst criminals in the galaxy, leaving them with the dilemma of continuing their original selves' violent path or seeking redemption.
+At the end of the pilot episode, the crew discover that they are a band of mercenaries who are among the worst criminals in the galaxy, leaving them with the dilemma of continuing their original selves' violent path or seeking redemption.
 Their lives are frequently complicated by secrets from their forgotten pasts.